lfoswald/lfoswald.github.io/_pages/cv.md

 ---

 {% include base_path %}
+# CV

-# EDUCATION
+### EDUCATION

-### PhD Governance, Hertie School Berlin (2020-2023)
+PhD Governance, Hertie School Berlin (2020-2023)

-Research focus: Psychological perspectives on citizen deliberation in online environments using empirical social data science approaches in collaboration with the Data Science Lab at the Hertie School
+* Research focus: Psychological perspectives on citizen deliberation in online environments using empirical social data science approaches in collaboration with the Data Science Lab at the Hertie School

-### MSc.
+MSc.
 Social Data Science, University of Oxford (2019-2020)

-Interdisciplinary and truly international graduate program, hosted by the Oxford Internet Institute, at the intersection between social science and computational science, with a practical focus on data analysis and programming with Python, Internet research and political science.
+* Interdisciplinary and truly international graduate program, hosted by the Oxford Internet Institute, at the intersection between social science and computational science, with a practical focus on data analysis and programming with Python, Internet research and political science.
 Master thesis: Climate skeptic attitudes and communication in the face of opposing views on Reddit

 ### MSc.
 Psychology, University of Kassel (2016-2019)
 First major in Social and Environmental Psychology, second major in Clinical Psychology.
 Master thesis: Social Dynamics of Air Travel
 ### BSc.
 Psychology, University of Kassel (2013-2016)